Vexx3/MTK-Dev/docs/UsingTheKit.md

 :::danger

 Every instance inside of the checkpoints folder must be named in order, with the very first checkpoint being named `1`, the second being named `2`, the third being named `3`, etc. Failure to do so will result in an error.
-Every instance must be also `BasePart`.
+Every instance must be also [BasePart](https://create.roblox.com/docs/reference/engine/classes/BasePart).

 :::